-We have audited the financial statements of SCWO Service Fund, an integral part of SCWO (the "Association") set out on pages 5 to 21 which comprise the following:

-- statement of financial position (balance sheet) as at 31 January 2017; - statement of comprehensive income for the year then ended; - statement of changes in accumulated funds for the year then ended; and - notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of SCWO - Service Fund, an integral part of SCWO (the "Association") set out on pages 5 to 23, which comprise the statement of financial position (balance sheet) as at 31 January 2018, and the statement of comprehensive income and statement of changes in accumulated funds for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

 In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Charities Act, Cap.
-37 and other relevant regulations (the Charities Act and Regulations) [collectively the "Act"] and Financial Reporting Standards in Singapore ("FRSs") so as to present fairly, in all material respects, the state of affairs of the SCWO Service Fund as at 31 January 2017 and the results and changes in accumulated funds of the SCWO Service Fund for the year ended on that date.
+37 and other relevant regulations (the Charities Act and Regulations) [collectively the "Act"] and Financial Reporting Standards in Singapore ("FRSs") so as to present fairly, in all material respects, the state of affairs of the SCWO - Service Fund as at 31 January 2018 and the results and changes in accumulated funds of the SCWO - Service Fund for the year ended on that date.